ibm-cloud-docs/discovery-data/query-results.md

 When a document is ingested, the text is extracted and indexed in the`text` field.
 To return only the subset of information that is relevant to the query, {{site.data.keyword.discoveryshort}} returns *passages* from the `text` field.
 For more information about passages, see [How passages are derived](/docs/discovery-data?topic=discovery-data-index-overview#query-results-passages).

+When you enter a query from the product user interface, the UI submits the text as a natural language query.
+For more information about how to query your data programmatically, see [Query API](/docs/discovery-data?topic=discovery-data-query-concepts).

-To preview the default query results, complete the following steps:
+To query your data from the product user interface, complete the following steps:

 1. From the navigation panel, open the *Improve and customize* page.
 1. Take the appropriate next steps for your project type.